KeltonBang/Elkstack-Project-and-Scripts/ProjectInfo.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:
+***ansible-playbook -v playbookname.yml**  -use this command to run your playbook files  *note* - you need to be in the directory they are located in to run them!!!

 SSH into the control node *ansible container from jump box* and follow the steps below:

-- Copy the ___playbook__ file to __the Ansible Control node ___.
-This should be placed in /ect/ansible/files.
-Use git clone *repositoryurl* to acquire the playbooks
+- Copy the ___playbook__ files to __the Ansible Control node ___.
+This should be placed in /ect/ansible/roles.
+Use git clone https://github.com/KeltonBang/FirstElkStack.git to acquire the repository and Infrastructure code

-- Update the __config.yml, playbook.yml, and ansible hosts___ files to include...
+- Update the __config.yml, playbook.yml, and hosts___ files to include...
 -   your DVWA private ips, and your elk vm private ips.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+---Move your config.yml files to /etc/ansible/files  *use mv command** *note* - you may need to create this directory first using: mkdir /etc/ansible/files

-- _Which file is the playbook?
+- Run the playbooks.yml using :ansible-playbook *filename*.yml

+- The Ansible-Playbook files are:
+- install-metricbeat.yml
--
+- install-filebeat.yml
-- Where do you copy it?_
--
+- install-elk.yml

+-  You should copy the ansible playbooks into
+- /etc/ansible/roles    *if you don't have this directory yet, use mkdir /etc/ansible/roles to create it* **Use mv command to both copy and move the files**
 - Which file do you update to make Ansible run the playbook on a specific machine?
+--- Edit the host name at the top of the playbook to tell ansible to run the playbook from the specified host either under webservers or elkservers in the hosts file

-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
--
-- _Which URL do you navigate to in order to check that the ELK server is running?
+---In your hosts file you should have webservers private ip listed and a elkserver private ip listed.
+Your playbook file will use the hosts file to determine which ip to install on.
+This is directed by typing webservers or elkserver in the hosts:  location in the playbook.yml.

+After running your playbooks, you can check them by running a command:   curl http://10.1.0.4:5601  ---this should print html to your terminal if everything is correct and running.
+-Go to the kibana website to utilize the gui and sort through the data.
 Kibana Website
 http://<ELK_VM_PUBLIC.IP>:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._